Saudi Arabia – Asir (Abha), Al Baha

 I then put in Hima on Google Maps – 300 km east and over 4 hours of driving.
 The road got off to a good start climbing steeply over the mountains to the east.
 Most of the incline was so steep, I was wondering if my little Kia would make it.
 On top was a village, then a steep decline to the valley floor.
 The next 150 km continued the same: winding 2-lane roads with innumerable speed bumps that climbed up and over 2 more passes.
 The terrain was rugged mountains just north of the Yemen border.
 There were multiple military checkpoints.

 The last 100 km of the drive was on dream SA roads.
-When I got to the waymarked Hima Cultural Area, it was in the middle of a residential neighborhood in Najran.
+When I got to the waymarked Hima Cultural Area, it was in the middle of a residential neighbourhood in Najran.
 I Googled Hima and learned that it was 128 km north of Najran.
 Boy, what a screwed-up day.
 But I did get to some nice Saudi landscapes especially the rugged mountainous area in the SW of the country next to the Yemen border.

 So I continued driving despite having no break or food since breakfast.
 Wikipedia had the map coordinates.

 Ḥimā Cultural Area WHS.
 Just put on the WHS list in 2021, I was looking forward to finally seeing this rock art site.
-I could only find the location from Wikipedia – 18°14.555″ 10″N 44°27’06″E. There were no signs anywhere on the route as the road passed through the Empty Quarter.
+I could only find the location from Wikipedia – 18°14.555″ 10″ N 44°27’06″E. There were no signs anywhere on the route as the road passed through the Empty Quarter.
 When I arrived, there again were no signs except a chain-link fence topped with barbed wire and an “Archaeological Site – Entry prohibited” sign.
 F**k me.
 I couldn’t believe it after driving for 6 hours on challenging roads.
-I started to back up and almost ran into a jeep with two officers that had pulled up behind me.
+I started to back up and almost ran into a jeep with two officers who had pulled up behind me.
 With big guns and no English, it became apparent I had to leave.
 They pointed down the road.
 I drove through a gate to an area with two old deep stone wells but could find only some very underwhelming minimal pecks in the rocks.
-However, the chain-link fence had a gap between it and the rocks and I went in.
-The area of pictographs is quite small, basically a 15m long wall about 1.5m high but covered in petroglyphs.
-The majority is a script of many lines of closely spaced characters.
-There were a few anthropomorphic figures, a camel, an ibex, a tree with “exploding fruit”, and some “crosses”.
-I took some photos and felt happy that the day’s adventure had not been in vain.
-Free

 Here is the Wikipedia post – it bears no relation to what I saw and seems to describe another area or more petroglyphs near that I would need time to explore to find.

 Bir Hima is a rock art site in Najran province, in southwest Saudi Arabia, about 200 kilometres (120 mi) north of the city of Najran.
-An ancient Palaeolithic and Neolithic site, the Bir Hima Complex covers the time period of 7000–1000 BC.
+An ancient Palaeolithic and Neolithic site, the Bir Hima Complex covers the period of 7000–1000 BC.
 Bir Hima contains numerous troughs whose type is similar from North Arabia to Yemen.

 The ancient history of human occupation of this habitat is credited to its resources of wildlife, water, and limestone terrain.
 Saudi Arabia’s rock art, which has found appreciation in recent years, is considered among the richest in the world along with other examples found in Australia, India, and South Africa.

 Apart from petroglyphs, carving tools used for this artwork (in the form of chopper or pebble tools) were also found here, made of such materials as quartzite, andesite, and flint.
 The images appear to have been inscribed with Bronze.
-The petroglyphs noted, when initially found in the 1950s, consisted of daggers and swords, bows with arrows tipped with transverse arrowheads, sickle swords, and throw-sticks.
+The petroglyphs noted when initially found in the 1950s, consisted of daggers and swords, bows with arrows tipped with transverse arrowheads, sickle swords, and throw-sticks.
 These depictions were interpreted as symbolic of spiritual animism.

 It was then another 250 km drive to Abha.
 I was pretty tired with still 115 km to go, could find no stores open to buy food, so slept in a large dark area.
 This area is much higher and refreshingly cool at night with no mosquitoes and a great breeze.
 I ended up having a great sleep and was up at 5 am to drive to Abha.